 3.10 Notice of Special Meetings.
 Notice of any special meeting of the Board of Directors shall be given to each director by the Secretary or by the officer or one of the directors calling the meeting.
-The notice shall be duly given to each director (i) by giving notice to such director in person or by telephone at least twenty four (24) hours in advance of the meeting, (ii) by sending a telecopy or email to the telecopier number or email address designated by each director to the Secretary for the receipt of such notices, or by delivering written notice by hand, to his or her last known business or home address at least twenty four (24) hours in advance of the meeting.
+The notice shall be duly given to each director (i) by giving notice to such director in person or by telephone at least twenty four (24) hours in advance of the meeting, (ii) by sending a telecopy or email to the telecopier number or email address designated by each director to the Secretary for the receipt of such notices, or by delivering written notice by hand, to his or her last known business or home address at least twenty four (24) hours in advance of the meeting, or (iii) by mailing written notice to his or her last known business or home address at least seventy two (72) hours in advance of the meeting.
 A notice or waiver of notice of a special meeting of the Board of Directors need not specify the purposes of the meeting.